What should people know about mesothelioma?

-Malignant mesothelioma affects men more often than women.
+Mesothelioma affects men more often than women.
 It is rare in people under age 45.
-About 75% of people with malignant mesothelioma are age 65 and older.
+About 75% of people with mesothelioma are age 65 and older.
 Mesothelioma is more common among Whites and Hispanics than among Blacks or Asians.

 - Asbestos.
 Long-term exposure to asbestos in the workplace accounts for most cases of mesothelioma.
 People at risk for workplace asbestos exposure include some miners, factory workers, insulation manufacturers and installers, railroad and automotive workers, ship builders, gas mask manufacturers and construction workers.
 Family members of people exposed to asbestos at work also have an increased risk of developing mesothelioma because asbestos fibers can be carried home on the clothes of workers.

-What other risk factors for malignant mesothelioma are scientists studying?
+What other risk factors for mesothelioma are scientists studying?

-What can I do to reduce my chances of getting malignant mesothelioma?
+What can I do to reduce my chances of getting mesothelioma?

-To help reduce the risk of getting malignant mesothelioma:
+To help reduce the risk of getting mesothelioma: